5 of the best long hairstyles for men: How to style your long locks for any occasion

 Made popular by Jason Momoa, Harry Styles

 Do you have natural waves?
-Embrace them and show off the texture you have.
+Embrace them and show off the texture you have with one of our favourite long hairstyles for men.
 This Jason Momoa, or Harry Styles look is designed to make the most of your length, and add structure to your face.

 This look is suitable for almost any face shape but it works best if you have layers.
 The best way to get this look is to apply a styling mousse to clean damp hair – we recommend the Bed Head for Men by Tigi Press Up mousse (£12) – scrunch into the hair liberally, and air dry.
 Alternatively, dry with a diffuser fitted to a dryer.